-The Pathologists' Assistant Program is committed to a policy of Equal Opportunity and does not discriminate on the basis of race, color, sex, age, religion, handicap, veteran status, sexual orientation or national origin in the administration of its educational program or activities or with respect to admission and employment.
+The Pathologists' Assistant Program adheres to the University policy of Equal Opportunity and does not and shall not unlawfully discriminate on the basis of race, color, religion, gender, sexual orientation, gender identity, national origin, medical condition, physical handicap, mental condition, veteran's status, or age in the provision of any of its services.
 As set forth in the Affiliation Agreement, clinical rotation sites are expected to adhere to this policy as well.